-Whenever a non-egregious noncompliance of the humane slaughter requirements is observed, inspection personnel must document the incident on a NR and send a copy to the DVMS at the District Office.
+Whenever a non-egregious violation of the humane slaughter requirements is observed, inspection personnel must document the incident in a NR and send a copy to the DVMS at the District Office.
 It is important that it clearly and specifically describe exactly what was observed, including any response by the animal (if the noncompliance involved animal discomfort or injury).
 Specify all the relevant regulations that pertain to the incident.
 At the top of Block 10 (where the noncompliance is described) on the NR, list the HATS category you were performing when you saw the noncompliance.
 If the noncompliance is covered by a second HATS category, note both categories on the NR.
-The exception to documenting an NR is if the noncompliance is determined to be egregious.
-For an egregious humane handling noncompliance, a memorandum of interview (MOI) is used to document the noncompliance and the District Office will issue either a Notice of Intended Enforcement (NOIE) or a Letter of Suspension (LOS).

-If the establishment continues to have non-egregious humane handling noncompliances or does not adequately correct previously documented non-egregious humane handling noncompliances, the IIC is to communicate this to the FLS and DVMS.
+If the establishment continues to have noncompliances or does not adequately correct previously-documented noncompliances, the IIC is to communicate this to the FLS and DVMS.
 The IIC will work with the FLS and DVMS to determine if a Notice of Intended Enforcement (NOIE) should be issued for multiple noncompliances.

-Egregious Noncompliance
+Egregious Violations

-Under the Rules of Practice, 9 CFR 500.3(b), FSIS can suspend assignment of inspectors at an establishment without prior notification for certain humane handling noncompliance.
-Humane handling noncompliance for which immediate suspension is warranted are termed egregious.
+Under the Rules of Practice, 9 CFR 500.3(b), FSIS can suspend assignment of inspectors at an establishment without prior notification for humane handling violations.
+Humane handling violations for which immediate suspension is warranted are termed "egregious."

-So, what is an egregious noncompliance?
-The Webster dictionary defines egregious as conspicuously bad or flagrant.
+So, what is an egregious violation?
+Webster's dictionary defines egregious as "conspicuously bad or flagrant."
 The Agency defines it as any act or condition that results in severe harm to animals, for example:

-- 1. making cuts on or skinning conscious animals, - 2. excessive beating or prodding of ambulatory or non-ambulatory disabled animals or dragging of conscious animals, - 3. driving animals off semi-trailers over a drop off without providing adequate unloading facilities (animals are falling to the ground), - 4. running equipment over animals, - 5. stunning of animals and then allowing them to regain consciousness, - 6. multiple attempts, especially in the absence of immediate corrective measures, to stun an animal versus a single blow or shot that renders an animal immediately unconscious,

-- 7. dismembering conscious animals, for example, cutting off ears or removing feet, - 8. leaving disabled livestock exposed to adverse climate conditions while awaiting disposition, or - 9. otherwise causing unnecessary pain and suffering to animals, including situations on trucks.
+- 1. Making cuts on or skinning conscious animals, - 2.
+Excessive beating or prodding of ambulatory or non-ambulatory disabled animals or dragging of conscious animals, - 3.
+Driving animals off semi-trailers over a drop off without providing adequate unloading facilities (animals are falling to the ground), - 4.
+Running equipment over animals, - 5.
+Stunning of animals and then allowing them to regain consciousness, - 6.
+Multiple attempts, especially in the absence of immediate corrective measures, to stun an animal versus a single blow or shot that renders an animal immediately unconscious, - 7.
+Dismembering conscious animals, for example, cutting off ears or removing feet, - 8.
+Leaving disabled livestock exposed to adverse climate conditions while awaiting disposition, or - 9.
+Otherwise causing unnecessary pain and suffering to animals, including situations on trucks.

-This is a list of some actions that are considered egregious, but is not is exhaustive.
+This is a list of some actions that are considered egregious.
 Each incident of inhumane slaughter or handling needs to be assessed individually by IPP.

-If you observe a noncompliance that you believe is egregious, your first action is to immediately stop the inhumane handling or slaughter with the appropriate regulatory control action.
-Your next set of actions will depend on whether or not you are the IIC.
-If you are the IIC, after you place a U.S. Retain/Reject tag at the appropriate place, inform establishment managers that you are communicating with the FLS, District Office and DVMS to discuss the incident and recommend that a suspension without notification is imposed in accordance with 9 CFR 500.3(b).
+If you observe a violation that you believe is egregious, your next set of actions will depend on whether or not you are the IIC.
+If you are the IIC, place a U.S. Retained/Rejected tag at the appropriate place and inform establishment management that you are communicating with the FLS, District Office and DVMS to discuss the incident and recommend that a suspension without notification be imposed in accordance with 9 CFR 500.3(b).

-If you are not the IIC, after you attach a U.S. Retain/Reject tag at the appropriate place, inform establishment managers that you are taking a regulatory control action and that no more animals can be slaughtered until you contact the IIC.
-The IIC will initiate the action described in the above paragraph.
+If you are not_the IIC, attach a U.S. Retained/Rejected tag at the appropriate place, and inform establishment management that you are taking a regulatory control action and that no more animals can be slaughtered until you contact the IIC.
 Whichever action is taken, all livestock slaughtered before the action may be dressed, processed, or prepared under inspection.